 So whether you are a shopkeeper with one employee, or you’re building company like your dad, you take so many people, including their sons who don’t want to do he doesn’t have to worry about can we get more people to think about it.
 And going back to that, and living longer process.
 The reality is that we can’t really take for granted that by the time we reach 65, or 70 or as he grows older, and we’re going to get a pension, it’s going to look after us for another 30 years.

 40:51 you feel Tim when you’re involved in that.
 So they listen, I think pretty interesting.
-The reason I think that question is really interesting is because sometimes people don’t feel that they can make a difference or don’t feel that they’re heard.
-Or there’s people that do have opinions around, you know, what maybe the government should do, or they’ve got ideas about what would be helpful, rather than for radical voice.
+The reason I think that question is really interesting is that sometimes people don’t feel that they can make a difference or don’t feel that they’re heard.
+Or there are people that do have opinions around, you know, what maybe the government should do, or they’ve got ideas about what would be helpful, rather than for radical voice.
 So how do you feel like when you went in there, and you started to communicate as you think they would listen to?
-Do you think the ideas will took place?
+Do you think the ideas will take place?

 Absolutely.
 Did you ever, obviously you’re working with Boris Johnson in capacity when he was mayor of London.
 What was he like?
-What’s your 43:32 because, you know, it was split opinion on Boris Johnson whacked out.
+What’s your 43:32 because it was split opinion on Boris Johnson whacked out.
 You know something, love him; some people are oh, you know, what are your thoughts?

 100% so firstly, Shawnee, the great thing that you have, you have a job at the moment, brilliant, and you’re doing great work because there needs to be so much more investment in health and social care because the outputs of the pandemic are going to be more reliant on people like you.
 So firstly, the massive franking, all that you do whatever role is, is incredibly important.